Alex-D/Cookies-EU-banner/README.md

 </div>
 ```

-- `#cookies-cnil-banner` is the div contain all elements to hide within user has accept/decline;
+- `#cookies-cnil-banner` is the div that contains all elements to be hidden after user accepts or declines the use of cookies;
-- `#cookies-cnil-more` is this link go to the "Read more" page which explains how you use cookies;
+- `#cookies-cnil-more` is a link to a "Read more" page where you explain your use of cookies;
-- `#cookies-cnil-reject` and `#cookies-cnil-accept` to reject/accept cookies.
+- `#cookies-cnil-reject` and `#cookies-cnil-accept` are the buttons used to reject/accept cookies.

-Before the end of your `<body>`, or in a script file inserted at the same place, put that:
+Before the end of `<body>`, or in a script file inserted at the same place, put the following code:

 ```html
 <script src="./cookies-cnil-banner.min.js"></script>